 What to Expect

 During treatment, patients relax in a reclining chair and remain awake and alert.
 The TMS Therapy System will deliver magnetic pulses to specific areas of your brain known to regulate mood.
 These pulses will feel like tapping on the scalp.
 The technician can make adjustments if the tapping is uncomfortable.
-Mild headache or scalp discomfort is sometimes experienced at the site of stimulation.
+A mild headache or scalp discomfort is sometimes experienced at the site of stimulation.

 After a treatment session, patients can immediately return to their normal routine, including driving.
 In clinical trials, most patients experienced a positive response to TMS Therapy by the fourth week of treatment.
 Some patients may experience results in less time, while others may take longer.
 It is important to continually discuss any depression symptoms with your TMS Technician.
 You will also discuss activities that you can do to further enhance your response to TMS.